tytydraco/yessleep/out/They_want_to_talk_like_us_walk_like_us_live_like_us.md

 "Ooh!
 How are you, im fine!
 Today is a beautiful day!
 The weather is so nice!"

 Her voice was high pitched and weak, but what confused me the most was the fact that, none of what she said made sense.
-I was expecting "Its alright, dont worry!" or maybe "Be more careful next time!" or even "Watch where you're going, young man!", not whatever this is, it was like she trying to have small talk with me without giving me the time to even open my mouth.
+I was expecting "Its alright, dont worry!" or maybe "Be more careful next time!" or even "Watch where you're going, young man!", not whatever this is, it was like she trying to engage in small talk with me without even giving me the time to open my mouth.

 "Ah, yeah, uhm, it is a nice da-"